-2. Scan for old posts, posts and reviews
+2. Scan for old posts, comments and reviews

 The internet of 2010 is worlds away from the internet of 2021, but one thing remains the same — everything you posted about your cat on your blog and morning coffee in 2012 and the review of your neighborhood deli is still out there.

-This is an easy target for removing your name from internet search engines.
+This is an easy step towards removing your name from internet search engines.
 It can be accomplished by deeply scanning search engine results and manually deleting those posts.
-Time-consuming, but manageable.
+Time-consuming, yes, but manageable.

 Tip: Search in incognito mode or in a private browser window to get better results

 For posts you may have written for websites that you don’t have control over such as guest blog posts, you will need to contact those websites directly.
 Be nice, and it’s likely they will help you out.
 Check the about us section at the bottom of a website for contact information.